RoseTheFlower/MetroSteam/README.md

 * [Dom](https://github.com/minischetti) for creating the original Metro skin, which has been the reference point for many parts of my remake.
 * [PhantomGamers](https://github.com/PhantomGamers) for creating the tool that allows to apply skins, and for tips on managing the randomized class names.
 * [RedSigma](https://github.com/redsigma) for creating a custom skin for the chat and friends windows, which I initially used as a template.
-* [Sims](https://github.com/suchmememanyskill) for ideas and code examples related to animating the Steam menu and to the dynamic placement of bottom bar buttons.
+* [Sims](https://github.com/suchmememanyskill) for ideas and code examples related to animating the Steam menu and to the dynamic placement of the repositioned bottom bar buttons.
 * [Ruben7173](https://github.com/Ruben7173/) for pointing at an element and for inspiring me to implement custom scroll bar buttons.
 * [Shiina](https://github.com/AikoMidori) for helping me find a few elements and realize where to look.
 * [Laser](https://github.com/LaserFlash) for an idea on tackling randomized class names.